 Stanley Park features a wide range of things to see and do plus outstanding views from the surrounding seawall

 At 1001 acres Stanley Park, located immediately north of downtown Vancouver, is one of the largest urban parks in the world.
-It attracts in excess of 8 million visitors each year.
+Attracting more than 8 million visitors every year it is rated the number one urban park in the world.

 Lost lagoon, located on the city side of the park, is home to many species of waterfowl and is also surrounded by a nice walking trail.
 On pleasant days you will find local artists displaying their paintings at the 'Painters Circle".
 There are many wilderness trails winding throughout the interior forests of the park where you will find Beaver Lake, a large pond with a rich ecosystem.
 There is a large outdoor swimming pool overlooking the sea at second beach.
 Families with children will love the Stanley Park Miniature Railroad.
 Stanley Park is also home to the renowned Vancouver Aquarium, one of Vancouvers top attractions.
 Other attractions withing the park include the beautiful Stanley Park Rose Gardens, an 18 hole pitch and put golf course, and tennis courts.